 The Eatelier is run by Katinka Versendaal, a fooddesigner with a background in product design, in which she graduated from Design Academy Eindhoven in 2009.
 Throughout the years she moved from product- into fooddesign and founded The Eatelier in 2015.
 She got offered a scholarship from PepsiCo to specialize further and she recently completed the Master of Food Design & Innovation at Scuola Politecnica di Design, Milan, Italy in 2017.

-She is an experimental fooddesigner with a curiosity for what is going on in the world of food; the developments in the scientific field and social tendencies and what that will mean for the way we eat, nowadays and in the future.
+She is a self-proclaimed ‘gastronomic futurologist’ with a curiosity for what is going on in the world of food; the developments in the techno-scientific field and socio-cultural trends and what this will mean for the way we eat, nowadays and in the future.